pezipink/asi64/README.md

 This is a tool written primarily for my own emjoyment and eduation.
 At the moment, it is not very user-friendly.
 Consider this a pre-alpha and playground that is liable to change a great deal at any moment.
 Having said that, if you use and like this, or do something cool with it, [please let me know!](https://twitter.com/pezi_pink)

 ## Getting Started
-You can find Asi64 on Racket's package manager. `raco install Asi64` should get you setup and ready to go.
+You can find Asi64 on Racket's package manager. `raco pkg install Asi64` should get you setup and ready to go.
 Create a racket file somewhere for your program.
 Here is a minimal example.

  ```racket